KidVantage review: Line of credit for childcare expenses

 Its rates are also relatively low even compared to other personal loans.
 It’s common for lenders to charge up to 36%, which is the legal limit in many states.
 But if you have excellent credit — or a score over 740 — and make a salary well over the $35,000 minimum, you might be able to find a lower rate with another personal loan provider.

-“This is very personal to me, as we have two kids and have experienced firsthand the financial strain we are solving,” said JSF Chief Analytics Officer John Chalekian in a statement.
+“We have two kids and have experienced firsthand the financial strain we are solving,” said JSF Chief Analytics Officer John Chalekian in a statement.

 “Many parents face challenges in finding care that fits in their budget.
 They often settle for a lesser option in selecting a facility or provider.
 Many leave the workforce despite a preference to remain or opt to use high-interest credit to pay for care.
 We’ve created flexibility and the opportunity to make the best child care decision at a monthly payment families can afford.”